timothyharker4/RepData_PeerAssessment1/Documents/data/ReproducibleResearch/PA1_template.md

 # Reproducible Research Week 2 Project

+## Loading and preprocessing the data

-1. Read activity data in to R, total the number of steps taken each day, and convert date column from factor to date variable type
+Read activity data in to R, total the number of steps taken each day, and convert date column from factor to date variable type

 ```r
 activitydata <- read.csv("./activity.csv")